 Patrick was one of the leading and pioneering permaculture teachers in Britain, and indeed in Europe.
 He taught at various locations around Britain, including Ragmans Lane Farm, Gloucestershire where he developed a two week design course that offers a wide range of experiences yet covers the essential syllabus.
 He also worked with Andy Daw at Kingston Maurward College of Agriculture in Dorset to work the permaculture design course into a BTEC qualification.
 This enabled the creation of a nine week Sustainable Land Use course which was accessible to those on income support at Ragmans Lane.

 Patrick set up Patrick Whitefield Associates to pass on his skills and experience to a new generation of teachers.
-During his last months he set out his ideas in a short book on teaching permaculture which will be published in due course.

 In his legacy of books and films he has combined a deep knowledge of the subject with an inspiring and professional style.
 He's written three books on permaculture: Permaculture in a Nutshell (1993), How to Make a Forest Garden (1996) and The Earth Care Manual (2004) and a book, Tipi Living (1987), inspired by his days living on his field.
 He also wrote The Living Landscape (2009).
 His latest book How To Read The Landscape (2014) was a subject especially close to his heart.
 He had a deep love of both the rural and urban landscapes and how to understand them.
 It was said of him that he used to 'farm' the landscape as he travelled.
 Patrick also practised as a permaculture design consultant.